-In particular, the process in 2022/23 included:
+In particular, the process in 2024/25 included:

-- The setting of a one year detailed budget and Medium Term Financial Plan; - Monitoring of actual income and expenditure against the annual budget; - A budget review by officers and Members; - Setting of financial and performance targets; - Regular reporting of the Council's financial position to Members; - Clearly defined capital expenditure guidelines; - Managing risk in key financial service areas.
+- The setting of a one year detailed budget and four year Medium Term Financial Plan; - Monitoring of actual income and expenditure against the annual budget; - A budget review by officers and Members; - Setting of financial and performance targets; - Regular reporting of the Council's financial position to Members; - Clearly defined capital expenditure guidelines; - The continuation of a Project Board to approve, monitor and ensure governance of projects. - Managing risk in key financial service areas. - Reporting to Audit Board on detected fraud and additional prevention measures to be implemented.